Web Browser: Clear Cache

 - With your browser open to any page, hold down the “Ctrl” key (“command” key on a Mac) and the “Shift” keys simultaneously, then press the “Delete” key.

 - In Firefox, the “Clear all history” window will appear.
 In Chrome the “Clear Browsing Data” window will appear.

 - In Firefox, select “Everything” from the “Time range to clear” drop-down menu, and click the “Clear Now” button.
 In Chrome select “the beginning of time” from the “Obliterate the following items from” drop-down menu, and click the “Clear browsing data” button.

 - Turn your computer all the way off.
 No power.
 Please do not skip this step.

-- Start your computer, let it boot up, launch a web browser (Firefox or Chrome please), log in to Bb, then into your class, and try doing what you were doing before.
-It should work fine this time.
+- Start your computer, let it boot up, launch a web browser (Firefox or Chrome please).
+You should be able to get into your site now.